Observing the ordinary, creating the extraordinary.

 Media Studies is taught as an option in years 10 and 11, and post-16.
 Students look at the impact of the Media on society, they learn how to analyse a media text to find its obvious and hidden messages, and they learn to create Media products themselves, using industry standard hardware and software.
 The department is extremely well equipped, allowing students to use ICT equipment creatively.

-GCSE students follow the AQA specification, which allows them to experience a range of Media forms, such as soap operas, magazines, local newspapers, film and animation.
+GCSE students follow the AQA specification, which allows them to experience a range of Media forms, such as television, magazines, newspapers, radio and video games.

 Further information can be found at:

-The Moving Image Production course leads to a BTEC Level 3 qualification in Creative Media Production.
-This is entirely coursework based and develops a student’s skills in and understanding of film-making practices.
+The Moving Image course leads to an A level in Art & Design (Photography) that focuses entirely on film-making.
+This is coursework based, following the same structure as the Art A level course, and develops a student’s skills in and understanding of film-making practices.
 Students make a series of short films as they learn filming and editing techniques, culminating in a narrative film or animation for which they have sole responsibility.
 Alongside this practical work, students are taught to analyse existing films, looking to uncover the director’s intentions.

 In key stage 5 students study a wide range of content including: